irvinodjuana/pet-id/README.md

 ```

 Pipenv will now manage a virtual environment for the project.
-To run the flask server, we can open a new shell in the virtual environment and run the python script:
+To run the flask server, open a new shell in the virtual environment and run the python script with these commands:

 ```bash
 pipenv shell